 Using the keyboard with some additional support around the wrists and a trackpad instead of the mouse was a good change for me.
 It did not put as much strain on my joints and therefore some of my symptoms became easier to manage.

-All in all, it's more than possible to work with psoriasis in the office environment when only small adjustments are made.
-It is important that you know your condition and do not worry about speaking up if you need help.
+All in all, it's more possible than you think to work in an office environment while managing psoriasis symptoms.
+It is important that you know how to communicate your condition and do not worry about speaking up if you need help.